ArthurFariaPeixoto/Teste_Mod/README.md

-# Fabric Example Mod
+# Test-Mod
-## Sobre
+## About

-Mod for minecraft that adds some blocks and ores.
-In the future I want to create some biomes and custom structures. (under development)
+Simple mod for minecraft that adds some blocks, ores, biomes, custom items and more. (not finished)

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.